 This unit provides the management and oversight of special legislative and Agency programs.
-Projects include Early Incentive Retirement Programs offered by participating employers, complete administration of the Deferred Retirement Option Programs (DROP) enacted by the legislature for members of the Law Enforcement Officers and State Police Pension Systems; and oversight and review of Agency issued surveys.
+Projects include Early Incentive Retirement Programs offered by participating employers, complete administration of the Deferred Retirement Option Programs (DROP) enacted by the legislature for members of the Law Enforcement Officers and State Police Pension Systems, administration of the expansion of the Correctional Officers Retirement System and associated transfers of prior membership service; and oversight and review of Agency issued surveys.

-The unit also reviews and conducts a general audit of numerous benefit payment vouchers (benefits exceed \$3.4 billion annually) to ensure the vouchers' accuracy and the accuracy of each manually-processed payment.
+The unit also reviews and conducts a general audit of numerous benefit payment vouchers (benefits exceed \$3.5 billion annually) to ensure the vouchers' accuracy and the accuracy of each manually-processed payment.
 Also, this unit coordinates communications with the Actuary regarding plan participants subject to the Internal Revenue Code Section 415 benefit limitation; and on an annual basis collects wage files from all participating employers for the review of the retiree's statutory earnings limitation provisions and calculation and determination of the resulting pension benefit allowance reductions (offsets).